jjangga0214/.dotfiles.debian.core/CAUTION.md

 ## general

-Every execution, installation, configuration is only tested on ubuntu 18.10 and kali-rolling, though it would be theoretically easy to tweak for other linux distos or unix-like oses.
+* Every execution, installation, configuration is only tested on ubuntu 18.10 and kali-rolling, though it would be theoretically easy to tweak for other linux distos or unix-like OS.
+* Git submodules are used.
+  * Create or checkout a branch before making commit.
+  * Check their CAUTION.md (if existing) as well.

+## environment variables

+You can export env vars to override default.
+Every env var has default value and respects exported value over default.

+(type, default value, source file)

+* `$DOTFILES_DOCKER_INSTALL` (bool, `false`, [apt/install.sh](apt/install.sh)): whether to install docker (official way of installation for debian)
+* `$DOTFILES_NODE_VER` (int, `11`, [node/node.sh](node/node.sh)): node.js version to install

 ## [install.sh](install.sh)